 be useful and useable accessible, clear,

 So, taken together I think those tell quite a story.

 All along the way though, all the stories of the users,

-One of the things that we've learned is that there is still a lot that we don't know.
+One of the things we have learned that there is still a lot we don't know.

 These are just the ones that we do know about.

-There are others for people in the military or citizens who live abroad,
+Others for people in the military or citizens

-So now we have a research agenda for the next 10 years!
+So now we have a research agenda for the next ten years!

 this is true not only for voting,